 Skills for Parks & Rec Majors

-parks and rec majors are found most commonly in careers in which the following skills are important:
+A major in parks and rec prepares you for careers in which the following skill-sets are crucial:

 - Instructing - Teaching others how to do something.